swhitty/FlyingFox/README.md

 ```

 ## WebSockets
-`HTTPResponse` can switch the connection to the [WebSocket](https://datatracker.ietf.org/doc/html/rfc6455) protocol by provding a `WSHandler` within the response payload
+`HTTPResponse` can switch the connection to the [WebSocket](https://datatracker.ietf.org/doc/html/rfc6455) protocol by provding a `WSHandler` within the response payload.

 ```swift
 protocol WSHandler {